saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

 Working with a map file to fix my problem
 =========================================

-The amount of data that was being stored in the pillar grew so big that it started slowing down the entire environment.
-At the same time, it was being used in a lot of templates.
-The solution was to move the data out of the pillar and to start using map files.
+The amount of data that was being stored in the pillar started slowing down the entire environment.
+The data was being used in a lot of templates, so simply deleting it was not an option.
+The solution was to remove the data from the pillar and to start using map files.

-First, the scripts that generated the data were changed so that they wrote the data to a directory other than the pillar directory and the files were given the extension that signifies what the file content was.
-So <b>/srv/pillar/data_file.sls</b> was now moved to <b>/srv/salt/data/data_file.json</b>.
+First, the scripts that generated the data were changed so that they wrote the data to a directory other than the pillar directory.
+In this process, I also gave the files the extension appropriate to it's content.
+So, for example, <b>/srv/pillar/data_file.sls</b> was  moved to <b>/srv/salt/data/data_file.json</b>.

-After this, all the templates were changed to import the file and lookup the data from there.
-It was a minor change.
+After this, all the templates were changed to import the file and lookup the data from there instead of using the pillar interface.
+This turnd out to be a pretty minor change.

-Looking up the pillar data:
+Looking up the pillar data the 'old' way:

 <pre style="font-size:12px">
 {% set public_as = pillar['public_as'][‘ams’] -%}
 {{ public_as }}
 </pre>

-Doing the same thing using a map file:
+Doing the exact same thing using a map file:

 <pre style="font-size:12px">
 {% import_json '/srv/salt/data/data_file.json' as data_file %}